tfeb/tfeb-lisp-hax/README.md

 - if is is a special character, then read the next character
 	- if it is the delimiter this is an error (if you want to escape the delimiter, use the escape character);
 	- otherwise find either its handler or the fallback handler for that special character, then call the handler with four arguments: the special character, the character after it, the delimiter and the stream;
-	- the handler function should return: a character which is accumulated; a list of characters which are accumulated (this list may be empty); or a string, the characters of which are accumulate.
+	- the handler function should return: a character which is accumulated; a list of characters which are accumulated (this list may be empty); or a string, the characters of which are accumulated.
 Any other return value is an error.

 An end of file before an unescaped delimiter is reached is an error.